-Let's quickly recap what a hackathon is.
+Let's quickly recap: What is a hackathon?
 Historically, it’s a time-restricted event where multiple teams of developers & designers engage in competitive programming to achieve a specific goal.
 The goal might be to solve a problem, create a prototype for a new product, or research a new service.
-This formula has gradually evolved, however, and is widely considered as an innovative remedy for businesses in need of fresh ideas, looking to free themselves of their corporate shackles.
+This formula has gradually evolved, however, and is widely considered an innovative remedy for businesses in need of fresh ideas, looking to free themselves of their corporate shackles.
 Hackathons will now often involve a single team of employees from different areas of the business, making it a truly collaborative, team-building exercise.

 Part of the appeal of a hackathon is how much can be achieved in such a short amount of time.
 For example, Gravitywell designed and built apps for pilates instructors to create personalised video lessons for their students, from scratch, in just 5 days.
 But there are many other ways a business will benefit from running a hackathon.